Shadyxstep/CE-MS-1/README.md

  3.  **Mobile**

       *  Tested initially on my OnePlus 6T plus.
-      Website was shared on social media to obtain peer review from friends.
+      Website was shared on my personal social media to obtain peer review from friends.
-      Phone models used to test responsiveness: iPhone 7, iPhone XS, OnePlus7T, OnePlus6, iPhone 11 Pro, OnePlus6, Samsung Galaxy S.
+      Phone models used by friends to test responsiveness: iPhone 7, iPhone XS, OnePlus7T, OnePlus6, iPhone 11 Pro, OnePlus6, Samsung Galaxy S.
       Issues were not reported with the above phones when reviews came in from my peers.

       ![Friend review 1](assets/img/friendreview.PNG)